 In addition, the approach breaks down wherever a common sub-process is called from multiple higher-level processes, forcing the creation of artificial ‘Common’ folders at one or more points in the hierarchy.

-Provided you also use diagrams to provide a graphical site map, following your organisational structure actually gives your users more navigation options: they can drill down (and follow breadcrumbs back up) across organisational boundaries, or they can browse the organisation via folders and dive directly into their selected process.
+Provided you also use diagrams to provide a graphical site map, following your organizational structure actually gives your users more navigation options: they can drill down (and follow breadcrumbs back up) across organizational boundaries, or they can browse the organization via folders and dive directly into their selected process.

 DON'T prefix folder or model names with numbers

 Traditional process breakdown structures often use a hierarchical numbering scheme.
 When your “process repository” is a set of flat files, this may make sense – if you take a file out of the repository, the fact that its filename begins with a series of numbers (like headings in a legal document) means you still know exactly where in the hierarchy it belongs.